Game Companies: Stop Treating your Customers Like Crap

 - Riding high from the success of The Witcher 3, beloved developer CDPR bragged on multiple occasions that their hip game dev studio doesn't force their employees to "crunch", which is a cutesy name for the cruel practice of forcing mandatory, grueling overtime on their employees.
 Unfortunately, such a practice is common in the gaming industry.

-- Cyberpunk 2077, being in development for roughly 9 years, was set to release in August 2020, but then delayed to September, then to November.
-The game was once again delayed to December, and in order to meet this deadline, the studio went back on their word and forced their company into "crunch time".
+- Cyberpunk 2077, being in development for roughly 9 years, was set to release in August 2020, but then delayed to September, then to November, and then to December.
+In order to meet this December deadline, the studio went back on their word and forced their company into "crunch time".
 Oops.

 - The game goes gold and is pre-release copies are sent to media outlets for review.
 Conspicuously, these reviewers weren't allowed to use their own footage when writing reviews.
 In addition, they were only sent PC versions of the game, despite the fact that 41% of the game's pre-orders were for consoles.
 Many, many mainstream game review publications (IGN, gamespot) didn't do nearly enough to highlight this fact in their reviews, and showered the game with 9's and 10's.